-IMPACT Research shows that some of the benefits of these expansions emerge quickly: households that gained access to Medicaid following the passage of the Affordable Care Act77 have significantly less medical debt,78 moderately more savings, 79 and experience fewer evictions.80 These solutions would have an even larger impact on households of color because Black, Hispanic, and Native people have the highest uninsured and underinsured rates;81 they saw the biggest gains from the passage of the Affordable Care Act.82 operating costs on charity care.83 Many do not fully meet this obligation, to the detriment of millions of low-income patients.
-These programs should be expanded to reach more people, and policymakers and health sector leaders should advance reforms that provide transparency and accountability.
+IMPACT Research shows that some of the benefits of these expansions emerge quickly: households that gained access to Medicaid following the passage of the Affordable Care Act have significantly less medical debt, moderately more savings, and experience fewer evictions.
+These solutions would have an even larger impact on households of color because Black, Hispanic, and Native people have the highest uninsured and underinsured rates; they saw the biggest gains from the passage of the Affordable Care Act.

 Require greater levels of charity care.
 Since the passage of the Affordable Care Act, nonprofit hospitals-which comprise more than half of all hospitals-have had the responsibility to provide "charity care" to low- and moderate-income patients by writing down their bills to affordable levels.
-However, hospitals typically spend just 1 percent of their
+However, hospitals typically spend just 1 percent of their operating costs on charity care.
+Many do not fully meet this obligation, to the detriment of millions of low-income patients.
+These programs should be expanded to reach more people, and policymakers and health sector leaders should advance reforms that provide transparency and accountability.

 IMPACT Expanding charity care and limiting medical debt referred to collections would have large impacts on smaller numbers of people.
-For example, in Maryland, nonprofit hospitals currently collect about \$60 million annually from approximately 500,000 low-income patients who should have received charity care,84 representing about 8 percent of the state's population.
+For example, in Maryland, nonprofit hospitals currently collect about \$60 million annually from approximately 500,000 low-income patients who should have received charity care, representing about 8 percent of the state's population.
 Because Native, Black, and Latino households are most likely to have unpaid medical bills, the benefits of enhanced charity care would largely flow to households of color.

-Establish ceilings on the amount of medical debt that can be referred to collections.
+3 Establish ceilings on the amount of medical debt that can be referred to collections.
 Limiting the amount of debt that healthcare providers can refer to collections would incentivize healthcare providers to work with patients on flexible payment plans, write down more bills that patients cannot pay, and ultimately benefit individuals and families.
-The Peterson-KFF Health Tracker has found that \$250 is a threshold at which medical debt becomes significant and difficult for people to manage.85
+The Peterson-KFF Health Tracker has found that \$250 is a threshold at which medical debt becomes significant and difficult for people to manage.

-IMPACT A ceiling on the amount of medical debt in collections would significantly reduce the number of households with debt collections tradelines on credit reports since medical debt comprises 58 percent of total debt in collections.86 In turn, this could boost credit scores for affected people by as much as 100 points.87 Establishing a cap would build on recent actions by credit scoring agencies to remove 70 percent of the medical debt that negatively affects credit scores.88 A \$250 cap on the amount of medical debt that can be referred to collections would also reduce the widespread practice of suing patients over medical debt, reducing the risk of default judgements against them.89
+IMPACT A ceiling on the amount of medical debt in collections would significantly reduce the number of households with debt collections tradelines on credit reports since medical debt comprises 58 percent of total debt in collections.
+In turn, this could boost credit scores for affected people by as much as 100 points.
+Establishing a cap would build on recent actions by credit scoring agencies to remove 70 percent of the medical debt that negatively affects credit scores.
+A \$250 cap on the amount of medical debt that can be referred to collections would also reduce the widespread practice of suing patients over medical debt, reducing the risk of default judgements against them.